 Director: Nagesh Kukunoor | Writer: Nagesh Kukunoor (screenplay, story), Mir Ali Husain (story), T.A.
 Razak

 Cast: Ayesha Takia, Shreyas Talpade, Gul Panag

 Nagesh Kukunoor’s fascinating movie, Dor, is a story of two women, one in the desert of Rajasthan and the other in the hills of Himachal brought together by a common cause of loss and forgiveness.
-Though the movie is remake of the Malayalam film “Perumazhakkalam”, Kukunoor is able to create distinctive cinematic experience through elegant writing and strong portrayal of characters.
+Though the movie is a remake of the Malayalam film “Perumazhakkalam”, Kukunoor is able to create a distinctive cinematic experience through elegant writing and strong portrayal of characters.

-A simple story about a woman who’s seeking forgiveness to save her husband’s life, who’s an expat working in Saudi Arabia, Dor presents its characters as complex individuals in chaotic circumstances.
-The melodramatic situations in the movie are enthused with subtle performances by talented cast that makes Dor one of the most captivating Bollywood movies of 2010.
+A simple story about a woman who’s seeking forgiveness to save her husband’s life, who’s an ex-pat working in Saudi Arabia, Dor presents its characters as complex individuals in chaotic circumstances.
+The melodramatic situations in the movie are enthused with subtle performances by a talented cast that makes Dor one of the most captivating Bollywood movies of 2010.

 Director: Ashim Ahluwalia | Writers: Ashim Ahluwalia (story), Uttam Sirur

 Cast: Nawazuddin Siddiqui, Niharika Singh, Anil George

 Miss Lovely is a drama film directed by Ashim Ahluwalia that explores the criminal extent of Mumbai’s C-grade movie industry.
 Miss Lovely revolves around the story of the Duggal brothers who produced sordid sex-horror films in the 1980s.